 Fizban’s Treasury of Dragons has been presented as a comprehensive sourcebook on all things dragon and draconic, with tools for players and Dungeon Masters.
 First and foremost are the new character options for players, including new character creation options that provide a much needed update to draconic ancestry for dragonborn, including the new gem dragon type as a possible ancestry.
 There are two new subclass offerings, one for the Monk class and another for the Ranger class.
 According to an interview during D&D Live, Senior Game Designer and one of the projects leads for Fizban’s Treasury of Dragons, James Wyatt shared that the book includes inspiration for connecting other classes and subclasses to dragons or draconic lore in a dragon-centric adventure, such as a Pact of the Archfey Warlock whose patron is actually a moonstone dragon, one of the new dragons included in this book.
 Fizban’s Treasury of Dragons will also include new feats and spells, thematically tied to dragons, draconic heritage, and their magic.

 The tools for Dungeon Masters will be extensive, and they seem to be the primary audience of this book.
-Beyond introducing gem dragons and new mechanics to 5th Edition, the lore surrounding how dragons are tied to the creation of the Material Planes and how their magic is a part of the world will take a new place of prominence with this book.
+Beyond introducing gem dragons and new mechanics to fifth edition, the lore surrounding how dragons are tied to the creation of the Material Planes and how their magic is a part of the world will take a new place of prominence with this book.
 Lore and mythology surrounding the First World will be shared, and the roles Bahamut and Tiamat played in its creation and then destruction brought to new light.
 Wyatt shared that there will be explanations as to why certain aspects of dragons are the way they are, why dragons hoard treasure, and why the landscape around a lair is changed and shifted by the presence of a powerful dragon.
 There are details on twenty types of dragons, notes and maps regarding dragon lairs, and expanded options for thinking about dragon eggs and treasure hoards.
 Fizban’s Treasury of Dragons will have a detailed Bestiary, including new dragons and dragon-type creatures, aspects of dragon-gods, dragon minions, and more.
 Some of these new creatures that have been teased include a Giant Dragon Horde Mimic and the terrifying Elder Brain Dragon.

 From the commentary of Fizban himself, written by Amy Vorpahl, readers will get a glimpse into the namesake of this book.
 D&D fans first met Fizban the Fabulous in the Dragonlance novels by Margaret Weis and Tracy Hickman.
 He is an archmage, an unlikely hero of the War of the Lance, and even the divine avatar of a dragon-god.
-With his introduction, we might even get a dive into lore and history of the Dragonlance setting, something not yet seen in depth for 5th Edition.
+With his introduction, we might even get a dive into lore and history of the Dragonlance setting, something not yet seen in depth for fifth edition.